In this article, we compare SCHD vs DGRO:

 - Information Technology

-The assets under management are $10.4 Billion and DGRO’s top 10 holdings account for 24.77% of the total assets.
+The assets under management are $10 billion, and DGRO’s top 10 holdings account for 24.77% of the total assets.

-It may not be news that cost is a vital consideration in choosing the right ETF.
+It may not be news that cost is vital when choosing the right ETF.
 All things being equal, cheaper funds will significantly outperform expensive funds.

 The expense ratio for DGRO is 0.08%